krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Use Amazon Kinesis Data Streams to ingest the data, process it using AWS Lambda or run analytics using Amazon Kinesis Data Analytics

-Amazon Kinesis Data Streams (KDS) is a massively scalable and durable real-time data streaming service with support for retry mechanism.
+Amazon Kinesis Data Streams (KDS) is a massively scalable and durable __real-time data streaming service__ with support for retry mechanism.
 KDS can continuously capture gigabytes of data per second from hundreds of thousands of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.
 The data collected is available in milliseconds to enable real-time analytics use cases such as real-time dashboards, real-time anomaly detection, dynamic pricing, and more.

 KDS makes sure your streaming data is available to multiple real-time analytics applications, to Amazon S3, or AWS Lambda within 70 milliseconds of the data being collected.
 Amazon Kinesis data streams scale from megabytes to terabytes per hour and scale from thousands to millions of PUT records per second.
 You can dynamically adjust the throughput of your stream at any time based on the volume of your input data.

-#### Kinesis Data Firehose <a id="KinesisFirehose"></a>
+#### Kinesis Data Firehose <a id="KinesisFirehose"></a> = Kafka Connectors

 - No need to worry about shards and streams
 - __captures, transforms, and load streaming data__.